Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 - When dragging ends, windows position is snapped to grid.

 ##### Styling
-- Custom `GUISkin` can be specified.
-- Background, grid and dock textures can be specified.
+- Visuals can be set from the NodeEditor inspector config like `GUISkin`, background, grid and dock textures, connection colors etc.
-- Window color is set by `nodeWindow.backgroundColor`.
+- Window color can be set by `nodeWindow.backgroundColor`.

 ##### Popups
-- Dropdown used to switch enums.
+- GUI Dropdown used to switch enums.
 - Can be drawn outside of the parent area where its button is rendered.

 ##### Tooltip
-- Function `Tooltip ("string")` called after GUI element automatically detects last rect.
+- Calling `DrawTooltip ("string")` right after a GUI element detects last rect and shows a tooltip when that rect is hovered.
 - All docks have a tooltip showing their type.

 ##### Runtime
-- Attach **RuntimeNodeEditor.cs** on the gameObject holding **NodeEditor.cs**.
+- Attaching **RuntimeNodeEditor.cs** on the gameObject holding **NodeEditor.cs** will render the editor in play mode.

 ##### Serialization
+- Save files are located in **/Resources/${editorName}Saves/**.
-- Third party MIT licenced [FullSerializer](https://github.com/jacobdufault/fullserializer) is used to serialize the editor to string.
+- Third party MIT licenced **FullSerializer** https://github.com/jacobdufault/fullserializer is used to serialize the editor to string.
-- Example of save/load using `System.IO` is used in **EditorWindowNodeEditor.cs**.
+- Example of save/load using `System.IO` is located in **EditorWindowNodeEditor.cs**.
-- Where `System.IO` is not supported like for WebGL, you can still read from resources and use any approach to serialize the generated string.
+- In cases where `System.IO` is not supported like for WebGL, you can still read from `Resources` folder and use any other approach to serialize the generated string.
-- Save files are located in **Resources/${editorName}Saves/**.

 ## Getting started